Skip Ribbon Commands

 • Music.

-There are no restrictions within a study on the number or combinations of units that students may undertake or for which credit may be gained towards satisfactorily completing the VCE Except for units that are deemed to be equivalent.
-For example, students may obtain credit in VCE Applied Computing for Units 3 and 4 of both Data Analytics and Software Development.
-However, to get credit for a sequence, students must satisfactorily complete both Units 3 and 4 from the one study.
-See Qualifications: Victorian Certificate of Education for full details.
+There are no restrictions within these studies on the number or combinations of units that students may undertake or for which credit may be gained towards satisfactorily completing the VCE except for units deemed to be equivalent.
+For example, in Applied Computing, students may obtain credit for Units 3 and 4 Data Analytics or for Units 3 and 4 Software Development but not both.

 Students seeking English as an Additional Language status

-The satisfactory completion of at least 3 units from the English group, including a Unit 3–4 sequence, is a compulsory requirement for achieving the VCE.
-Students who are unfamiliar with the English language because they are from non-English-speaking backgrounds or who are deaf or hard of hearing may also have access to English as an Additional Language (EAL) status.
-Students applying for EAL status should indicate this on their VCAA student personal details and declarations form.
+Students who are unfamiliar with the English language because they are from non-English-speaking backgrounds or who are deaf or hard of hearing may also have access to EAL status.
+Students applying for EAL status should indicate this on their VCAA Student personal details and declarations form.
 Identifying a student as having EAL status does not automatically enrol the student in EAL.

 There are 2 VCE EAL studies available for enrolment: